namehash/ens-normalize-python/README.md

 # added a hidden "zero width joiner" character
 try:
     ens_normalize('Ni‍ck.ETH')
-# Catch the first normalization error (the name we are attempting to normalize could have more than one error).
+# Catch the first disallowed sequence (the name we are attempting to normalize could have more than one).
 except DisallowedNameError as e:
     # error code
     print(e.code)
     # INVISIBLE

-    # a message about why the input is disallowed
+    # a message about why the sequence is disallowed
     print(e.general_info)
     # Contains a disallowed invisible character

     if isinstance(e, CurableError):
-        # information about the disallowed substring
+        # information about the curable sequence
         print(e.disallowed_sequence_info)
         # 'This invisible character is disallowed'

-        # starting index of the disallowed substring in the input string
+        # starting index of the disallowed sequence in the input string
         # (counting in Unicode code points)
         print(e.index)
         # 2

-        # the disallowed substring
+        # the disallowed sequence
         # (use repr() to "see" the invisible character)
         print(repr(e.disallowed))
         # '\u200d'

-        # a suggestion for fixing the first error (there might be more errors)
+        # a normalization suggestion for fixing the disallowed sequence (there might be more disallowed sequences)
         print(repr(e.suggested))
         # ''
-        # replacing the disallowed substring with this empty string represents the idea that the disallowed substring is suggested to be removed
+        # replacing the disallowed sequence with this suggestion (an empty string) represents the idea that the disallowed sequence is suggested to be removed

-        # You may be able to fix this error by replacing e.disallowed
+        # You may be able to fix this disallowed sequence by replacing e.disallowed
         # with e.suggested in the input string.
         # Fields index, disallowed_sequence_info, disallowed, and suggested are not None only for curable errors.
-        # Other errors might be found even after applying this suggestion.
+        # Other disallowed sequences might be found even after applying this suggestion.
 ```

 You can attempt conversion of disallowed names into normalized names: